AnaFerreira015/stelve/README.md

 # svelte
-Repository created to test the Stelve framework
+Repository created to test the Svelte framework